giordanozeke-code/human-framework-v01/SPEC.md

-# Human Framework v0.1 — Specifica Tecnica
+# Human Framework v0.1 — Technical Specification

-Human Framework v0.1 è un linguaggio dichiarativo ad alto livello, basato su sintassi naturale, senza parentesi, progettato per descrivere interfacce e logiche attraverso parole chiave umane.
+Human Framework v0.1 is a high-level declarative language based on natural syntax, without parentheses or symbols.
+It is designed to describe interfaces and logic using human-readable keywords.

-## 1. Parole chiave base
+## 1. Core Keywords

-- **create** — definisce un nuovo elemento
+- **create** — defines a new element
-- **name** — assegna un identificatore leggibile
+- **name** — assigns a readable identifier
-- **color** — imposta il colore
+- **color** — sets the element’s visual color
-- **size** — imposta la dimensione
+- **size** — sets the element’s size
-- **position** — imposta la posizione
+- **position** — defines spatial placement
-- **when** — apre un evento
+- **when** — opens an event block
-- **action** — descrive ciò che accade in risposta a un evento
+- **action** — describes what happens in response to an event

-## 2. Eventi supportati
+## 2. Supported Events

-- **click** — evento attivato da una pressione
+- **click** — triggered when the user presses and releases input
-- **press** — pressione continua
+- **press** — triggered continuously while input is held
-- **passing** — quando il puntatore passa sopra un elemento
+- **passing** — triggered when the pointer moves over an element
-- **enter** — quando si entra in un'area logica o pannello
+- **enter** — triggered when the user enters a logical area or panel

-Il resto del linguaggio verrà definito nelle sezioni successive.
+Additional language rules and features will be defined in the following sections.